paser-group/MLForensics/task1.2.md

 #### Section-1.1.c

-> You will write a separate method in `https://github.com/paser-group/MLForensics/blob/farzana/FAME-ML/py_parser.py` to detect the following.
+> You will write a separate method in `https://github.com/paser-group/MLForensics/blob/farzana/FAME-ML/py_parser.py` to parse the following.
 For this methods you will detect function declarations with >0 function arguments ... match exact string.
 Also, write a separate method in https://github.com/paser-group/MLForensics/blob/farzana/FAME-ML/lint_engine.py for detection

 - load_randomly_augmented_audio(audio_path, self.sample_rate)
 - _download(filename, working_directory, url_source)